anthonyadamski/liquid-grid/README.md

 # Liquid Grid SASS Plugin

-Liquid Grid is a minimalist and scalable SCSS mixin that generates a responsive grid and is less than <2kb out of the box.
+Liquid Grid is a minimalist and scalable SCSS mixin that generates a responsive grid in less than <2kb out of the box.

 Add liquid settings into your desired file.
 I recommend using a _variables.scss file for this.